TABMED 2025 projects

 Application of computational methods to drug pharmacokinetics research

-research objectives: Pharmacokinetics pertains to the mechanisms by which a substance or xenobiotic progresses throughout the body.
+Aims: Pharmacokinetics pertains to the mechanisms by which a substance or xenobiotic progresses throughout the body.
 It comprises metabolic changes of the substance in the body as well as mechanisms of liberation, absorption, and distribution, which ascertain how a particular drug or xenobiotic effects the body subsequent to administration.
 The objective of the internship is to acquaint and expand students' understanding of bioinformatics and chemoinformatics based on in silico drug testing methodologies.
 These methods are currently extensively utilized in the fields of pharmacy, medicine, biology, and chemistry.
 The objective of this research endeavor is to develop a methodology for elucidating specific matters pertaining to the movements of a pharmaceutical substance within the human body.
-The object of the proposed research is a group of selected drugs for the treatment of gastrointestinal cancers.
+The object of the proposed research is a group of selected drugs for the treatment of pulmonary arterial hypertension.
 During the internship, students will participate in experiments involving a variety of computer programs.
 The student will also actively participate in the design of experiments, data analysis, and discussion of the results.

 Supervisor: Dr hab.
 Alicja Nowaczyk, prof. UMK (alicja[at]cm.umk.pl)

-Internship period: 1 - 31 August 2024
+Internship period: 1 - 31 August 2025

 Scientific discipline: pharmacy